 Authors are generally encouraged to make data available to editors and peer reviewers, which using the Data Support Services (and some other data repositories) can facilitate.

-9. What licences are data published under?
+13. Which licences are data published under?